 The reverse is not always true.

 Companies can charge high prices for outdated equipment and still provide poor customer service.
-Reading honest online reviews from real people (not from those who were given customers) is essential when evaluating any
+Reading honest online reviews from real people is essential.

 What am I paying for when I buy a home security system?